Contradictions Shaping Urban Futures

 - Karsten Zimmermann, Professor, Technical University of Dortmund, Germany

 Poverty is not only a result of low incomes, but also high living costs.
 Urban growth increases housing demand and imposes spatial constraints for new housing construction, which in turn inflate house prices and correspondingly living costs.
 However, house prices tend to exhibit considerable intra-urban variation.
-As low-income households gravitate towards low-cost areas within urban regions, neighborhoods tend to be segregated by income and/or ethnicity.
+As low-income households gravitate towards low-cost areas within urban regions, neighborhoods tend to be segregated by income and/or ethnicity and the level of public services.
 This pattern of spatial segregation raises issues of social sustainability and spatial inequality.
 On the other hand, residential integration does not necessarily ensure social integration and a sense of local community across socioeconomic and ethnic divisions.
 We invite theoretical as well as empirical papers, comparative work is most welcome.

-- How do the tensions between wealth and poverty affect cities?
+- How do the tensions between wealth and poverty affect cities and citizens?

 - How are tensions between wealth and poverty understood, addressed and handled in and by cities?
 What are the consequences for social and spatial equality?